 Believe what you want, shop where you want, pay too much if you want.
 Our prices are the lowest our parent company will allow us to charge.
 Literally: we checked the box that said "set all our prices to the lowest possible retail price".

 These ar the parent company's actual prices, not their "discounted first time" price.

 Add 'em all up

 Fair disclosure: the parent company offers a different (more expensive) email solution.
 For this comparison I had to call and specifically ask for the older type of email.
 Resellers carry it, the parent company carries it, but the parent company wants more of your money.

-- Hackers don't care if you have a new or small site.
-They don't care if you don't get a lot of visitors.
+Hackers don't care if you have a new or small site.
+They don't care what you're doing or how much traffic you get.
 They are opportunistic parasitic scavenger animals, perfectly willing to suck the life out of anything they can just in case it helps them make a buck.
-They are a miserable plague on the internet and, sadly, can't be (legally) hunted down then drawn and quartered.
-Thus yeah you kinda do need security stuff.
+They are a miserable plague on the internet and, unfortunately, can't (legally) be hunted down then drawn and quartered.
+So yeah you do need security stuff.

 Visitors don't care about your intentions or your budget.
 Visitors want to know if your site is going to hurt their computer or their wallet.
 When they see the lock in the address bar they might not know or care about encryption levels, but they will for sure know that lock means a good thing.
 Do you want to be a good thing for your visitors?

 Should I go monthly or annually for my billing?

 Whenever possible, monthly makes budgeting a lot easier.
 Some products can't be done monthly, so for those you're going to get an annual bill.
 For many people, it makes sense to keep that one bill smaller by paying for some bits monthly throughout the year.